 Some bakeries choose to use an egg wash as a traditional method of giving the bread a nice brown color and shine.
 It can also help prevent bread from drying out as it proofs.

-Although we are not an organic bakery, we are fortunate to have a very close relationship with each of our farmers.
+Although we are not an organic bakery cafe, we are fortunate to have a very close relationship with each of our farmers.
 That relationship allows us to be able to tell exactly which farmer grew the wheat in each loaf of bread.
 Our farmers do not use chemical treatment after the wheat kernel forms on the plant, but they do apply a post-emergent herbicide and pesticide to the plant when it’s in the leaf stage.
 This is to ensure that our wheat gets the right nutrients and has a consistent level of quality that we need to make the level of products we desire.

 Not all of our products are vegetarian or vegan.
 We do have cheeses in some of our recipes, often include an egg wash on our breads, and use honey made by bees in many products.
-Ask your local bakery if they use an egg wash or any other animal products in their baked goods to ensure you are getting a vegetarian/vegan item.
+Ask your local bakery or bakery cafe if they use an egg wash or any other animal products in their baked goods to ensure you are getting a vegetarian/vegan item.

 If you have any other nutrition questions, please feel free to send a message to our Registered Dietitian by filling out the form below.